Welcome to Lemurs!

 In the morning, the children are taught the core subjects of Maths and English , which includes grammar, spelling, punctuation and reading.
 During these sessions, the children can work either as a whole class, in small groups, or 1:1 with an adult.

-Whilst Covid-19 restrictions are in place, please come to school in your full PE kit on your PE days - do not wear school uniform.
+Whilst Covid-19 restrictions are in place, please come to school in your full PE kit on your PE days which are Tuesday and Thursday - do not wear school uniform.
 In colder weather they should also bring tracksuit bottoms or leggings and a top to keep them warm.

 If your child is asthmatic, please ensure that they have an inhaler in school ready to be used during any physical activity.

-Homework is given out on Fridays and should be completed and returned by the following Tuesday.
-A list of spellings will be given out which the children should keep and hand in on the following Friday so that they can practise them throughout the week.
+Homework is given out on Fridays and should be completed by the following Tuesday.
+Homework activities will be added to SeeSaw which will include a reading journal each day and may include maths and spelling activities.
+A list of spellings will be also be given out which the children should keep and practise throughout the week in preparation for a test on the following Friday.

 On occasion, children will be given a project to complete for homework as part of their topic work.